Commonalities And Differences Between A Therapist And Counselor

 What is a counselor?

-A counselor is generally a trained individual that can guide you through a kind of therapy that aims to tackle specific problems that have arisen, such as situational depression, grief, trauma, or other life events that may cause you mental anguish.
+A mental health counselor is generally a trained individual that can guide you through a kind of therapy that aims to tackle specific problems that have arisen, such as situational depression, grief, trauma, or other life events that may cause you mental anguish.
 At its root, counseling is not typically designed to treat mental illness; rather, it can be a way for people who are generally mentally well to improve their mental health by talking through events or problems in their lives.

-Counselors might not have an advanced degree, though in some cases, they may have a master’s or doctorate.
+Mental health counselors might not have an advanced degree, though in some cases, they may have a master’s or doctorate.
 They usually have a bachelor’s degree.
 Counselors are rarely doctors or psychiatrists, meaning that they normally cannot prescribe medications.
 They may be able to refer you to a doctor who can prescribe medications, but this is not always the case.
 Generally speaking, counselors are meant to be a short-term solution to life’s many stressors.

 Similarities between therapists and counselors